 There are regulatory considerations, too.
 Certain types of documents cannot be taken out of a secure office setting without running the risk of fines and lawsuits.
 And those fines can be hefty; the first two HIPAA fines imposed on hospitals totaled $5.3 million.

-Document imaging is the solution.
+Document digitization is the solution.
 Converting your sensitive documents into digital form gives WFH teams remote access to the information contained in the documents, without any of the risks of taking paper documents out of a secure environment.
 Confidential information remains confidential.

-Document imaging reduces the risk of paper in another way, too.
+Document digitization reduces the risk of paper in another way, too.
 In the event of fire or natural disasters, the imaged versions of your documents act as a back-up for the destroyed or missing paper documents.
 If you’re requesting a duplicate permit from a government agency, for example, having a digital image of the old permit can speed the process along.

 Photo ©Photo Art Lucas / AdobeStock